 The differences might look negligible but getting a few percentages higher returns on every successful HR pick could be the difference between winning and losing in the long run.

 At the same time, you can’t go to every top-rated betting site online.
-Picking two or three reliable options is the sensible approach, which is why we compare the odds of Bovada, BetUS, and Betwhale.
+Picking two or three reliable options is the sensible approach, which is why we compare the odds of Bovada, BetUS, and Lucky Rebel.

 Here’s how to find the home run prop bets on each site.